X-Immersion/Geppetto_Unreal_documentation/docs/Demo.md

 - ✅ A Skeletal Mesh with Morph Targets
 - 🔊 An Audio Component
-- 🧠 A [Geppetto Sound Wave Component](./API.md#41-geppetto-sound-wave-player-component) or any component that inherit from [Geppetto Base Component](API.md#component-inheritance) *(e.g., DemoPlayerV2)*
+- 🧠 A [Geppetto Sound Wave Component](./API.md#41-geppetto-sound-wave-player-component) or any component that inherits from [Geppetto Base Component](API.md#component-inheritance) *(e.g., DemoPlayerV2)*

 ![Components you should have](./images/Components_image_1.png)

-You can see on the [Geppetto Sound Wave Component](./API.md#41-geppetto-sound-wave-player-component) detail pannel the Data Tables used for phonemes, emotions, micro expressions and headshift.
+You can see on the [Geppetto Sound Wave Component](./API.md#41-geppetto-sound-wave-player-component) detail panel the Data Tables used for phonemes, emotions, micro expressions and headshift.

 ![Component setup](./images/Components_image_2.png)